mikesart/graphicsmagick/www/INSTALL-unix.rst

   from the location specified by the MAGICK_HOME environment variable.
   The uninstalled configuration is ideal for binary distributions which are expected to extract and run in any location.

+--enable-broken-coders

+  The implementation of file format support for some formats is incomplete or imperfectly implemented such that file corruption or a security exploit might occur.
+These formats are not included in the build by default but may be enabled using ``--enable-broken-coders``.
+The existing implementation may still have value in controlled circumstances so it remains but needs to be enabled.
+One of the formats currently controlled by this is Adobe Photoshop bitmap format (PSD).

 --with-modules